hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/366_the_missionary_work.md

 brother.

 "Believe that the soul is immortal, infinite and all-powerful.
-My idea of education is personal contact with the teacher - Gurugriha-Vâsa.
+My idea of education is personal contact with the teacher - Gurugriha-Vāsa.
 Without the personal life of a teacher there would be no education.
 Take your Universities.
 What have they done during the fifty years of their existences.
 They have not produced one original man.
 They are merely an